 1) Upon installation of a refilled HP 950, 950XL, 951 & 951XL ink cartridge you will observe various ‘Used’, ‘Counterfeit’ & ‘Non-HP’ alert messages.
 Choose ‘Yes’, ‘Continue’ and/or ‘OK’ to bypass the various nuisance alerts.
 This will enable normal print operations.

-Your ink refiller (i.e. Costco, Fry’s Electronics, etc.) should have installed a new replacement chip (green in color) onto the refilled cartridge(s) – see pictures below.
+Your ink refiller (i.e. Fry’s Electronics, Sam’s Club etc.) will have installed a new replacement chip (green in color) onto the refilled cartridge(s) – see pictures below.
 If the chip is missing then return to your refiller for replacement chip installation.

 However, if your refill service does not include a new replacement chip (i.e. only the original HP chip is visible – see photo above) as part of the ink refill service, then click button below for alternative refilled cartridge usage instructions.